nikhil27gargeya/nikhil27gargeya.github.io/rest.md

 Uniform Resource Identifier: a string that identifies a resource

-What is an endpoint (the where, ie. library shelf): digital location that identifies a resource
+What is an endpoint (the where, ie. library shelf): digital location that identifies a resource.
+Used to access an operation to be perform on an API resource.

 What is a collection:
 group of resources (ie. /invoices)